Blooym/relayhound/README.md

 # relayhound

-A simple tool to test the fanout of target event data across multiple concurrent ATProto relay connections.
+A simple tool to test the fanout of target event data across multiple concurrent ATProto PDS or Relay connections via the `/xrpc/com.atproto.sync.subscribeRepos` endpoint.

 ## Installation